JoshuaWood13/INF4001_WDXJOS004_ANLeague_2026/README.md

 ```

 ## Bonus Features Implemented
-✅ Analytics for team performance for representatives to view
+✅ Analytics for team performance for representatives to view <br>
-✅ Past performances of teams (after a reset is done)
+✅ Past performances of teams (after a reset is done) <br>
-✅ Past finalists and winners
+✅ Past finalists and winners <br>
-✅ Remove a team to let another team join
+✅ Remove a team to let another team join <br>

 ## Technologies Used